bloomberg/docket/README.markdown

 Docket tries to test itself in both `GOPATH` mode and module-aware mode if possible.

-- Running `go test` inside a `GOPATH` will run both kinds of tests.
+- `go test` inside a `GOPATH` will run both kinds of tests.
-  - Use `go test -run /GOPATH/` to run only `GOPATH` mode tests.
+  - `go test -run /GOPATH/` will run only `GOPATH` mode tests.
-  - Use `go test -run /module/` to run only module-aware mode tests.
+  - `go test -run /module/` will run only module-aware mode tests.
-- Running `go test` outside a `GOPATH` will only run tests in module-aware mode.
+- `go test` outside a `GOPATH` will only run tests in module-aware mode.

 ### Coverage

-To gather coverage, use `-coverprofile` for the main in-process tests and set `COVERAGE_DIR` to gather coverage from the `go test` child processes.
-Then use [`gocovmerge`](https://github.com/wadey/gocovmerge) to merge the coverage data.
+To gather coverage, use `-coverprofile` for the main in-process tests, and set `COVERAGE_DIR` to gather coverage from the `go test` child processes.
+Then, use [`gocovmerge`](https://github.com/wadey/gocovmerge) to merge the coverage data.

 ```sh